emca-it/Energy-Log-Server-6.x/09-00-00-Intelligence_Module/09-00-00-Intelligence_Module.md

 users of the Intelligence module.
 ## Scheduler Module ##

-Energy Log Server has a built-in task schedule.
+Energy Logserver has a built-in task schedule.
 In this module, we can define a command or a list of commands whose execution we instruct the application in the form of tasks.
 We can determine the time and frequency of tasks.
 Tasks can contain a simple syntax, but they can